Charles Fourier: Life

-Fourier was born in Besançon, France on 7 April 1772.
+François Marie Charles Fourier was born in Besançon, France, on 7 April 1772.
 The son of a small businessman, Fourier was more interested in architecture than in his father's trade.
 He wanted to become an engineer, but the local military engineering school accepted only sons of noblemen.
-Fourier later said he was grateful that he did not pursue engineering, because it would have consumed too much of his time and taken away from his true desire to help humanity.
+Fourier later said he was grateful that he did not pursue engineering because it would have taken too much time away from his efforts to help humanity.

 When his father died in 1781, Fourier received two-fifths of his father's estate, valued at more than 200,000 francs.
-This inheritance enabled Fourier to travel throughout Europe at his leisure.
+This enabled Fourier to travel throughout Europe at his leisure.
 In 1791 he moved from Besançon to Lyon, where he was employed by the merchant M. Bousquet.
 Fourier's travels also brought him to Paris, where he worked as the head of the Office of Statistics for a few months.
 From 1791 to 1816 Fourier was employed in Paris, Rouen, Lyon, Marseille, and Bordeaux.
-As a traveling salesman and correspondence clerk, his research and thought was time-limited: he complained of "serving the knavery of merchants" and the stupefaction of "deceitful and degrading duties."
+As a traveling salesman and correspondence clerk, his research and thought was time-limited: he complained of "serving the knavery of merchants" and the stupefaction of "deceitful and degrading duties".

 He began writing.
-His first book was published in 1808, but it only sold a few copies.
-Surprisingly, after six years, the book fell into the hands of Monsieur Just Muiron who eventually became Fourier's patron.
+His first book was published in 1808 but sold few copies.
+After six years, it fell into the hands of Monsieur Just Muiron, who eventually became Fourier's patron.
 Fourier produced most of his writings between 1816 and 1821.
 In 1822, he tried to sell his books again but with no success.

 Fourier died in Paris in 1837.

 Ideas

-Fourier declared that concern and cooperation were the secrets of social success.
-He believed that a society that cooperated would see an immense improvement in their productivity levels.
-Workers would be recompensed for their labors according to their contribution.
-Fourier saw such cooperation occurring in communities he called "phalanxes," based upon structures called Phalanstères or "grand hotels".
-These buildings were four-level apartment complexes where the richest had the uppermost apartments and the poorest had a ground-floor residence.
-Wealth was determined by one's job; jobs were assigned based on the interests and desires of the individual.
+Fourier declared that concern and cooperation are the keys to social success.
+He believed that a society that cooperated would see an immense improvement in its productivity.
+Workers would be recompensed for their labor according to their contribution.
+Fourier saw such cooperation occurring in communities he called "phalanxes", based upon structures called Phalanstères or "grand hotels".
+These buildings were four-level apartment complexes where the richest had the uppermost apartments and the poorest had ground-floor residences.
+Wealth was determined by one's job; jobs were assigned based on interest and desire.
 There were incentives: jobs people might not enjoy doing would receive higher pay.
-Fourier considered trade, which he associated with Jews, to be the "source of all evil" and advocated that Jews be forced to perform farm work in the phalansteries.
+Fourier considered trade, which he associated with Jews, the "source of all evil", and advocated that Jews be forced to perform farm work in the phalansteries.
 By the end of his life, Fourier advocated the return of Jews to Palestine with the assistance of the Rothschilds.
-John K. Roth and Richard L. Rubenstein have seen Fourier as motivated by economic and religious antisemitism, rather than the racial antisemitism that would emerge later in the century.
+John K. Roth and Richard L. Rubenstein see Fourier as motivated by economic and religious antisemitism rather than the racial antisemitism that emerged later in the century.